sebf2020/ijcai20/src/README.md

 5.Oracle machine group code will be later uploaded.

-6. .java files is the early demo of our sebf model.
+6.java files is the early demo of our sebf model.